ENB TEEN

 Why the United States Promotes India’s Great-Power Ambitions

-by the Research Unit for Political Economy In March 2005, U.S. Secretary of State Condoleezza Rice announced Washington’s decision to “make India a global power.”
+In March 2005, U.S. Secretary of State Condoleezza Rice announced Washington’s decision to “make India a global power.”
 No doubt U.S. arms manufacturers can now look forward to large contracts from India; but this course is dictated by broader strategic considerations.

 First, the United States is not worried by India’s ambitions: it knows that India is unable to project power across Asia independently.
 For example, India’s plans for a rapid-reaction force which could be deployed immediately in countries along the rim of the Indian Ocean cannot be pursued without fast long-range aircraft with aerial refueling capabilities, airborne early warning and command aircraft, attack helicopters, and a carrier in addition to the INS Virat.
 A significant share of this would have to be imported from the United States.
 Any drawn-out intervention abroad would require even greater infrastructure, which India lacks.
 (In fact, even the European Union countries are not equipped with the infrastructure for sustained projection of military force independent of the United States.
 This was demonstrated during the Balkans crisis, when they were forced at last to turn to the United States to intervene.)